stcorp/harp/doc/operations.rst

             ``regrid(vertical, altitude [km], "collocation-result.csv", b, "./correlative_data/")``

+    ``rename(variable, new_name)``
+        Rename the variable to the new name.
+        Note that this operation should be used with care since it will change the meaning of the data (potentially interpreting it incorrectly in further operations).
+        It is primarilly meant to add/remove prefixes (such as surface/tropospheric/etc.) to allow the variable to be used in a more specific (with prefix) or generic (without prefix) way.
+        Example:

+            ``rename("surface_temperature", "temperature")``

     ``smooth(variable, dimension, axis-variable unit, collocation-result-file, a|b, dataset-dir)`` Smooth the given variable in the product for the given dimension using the avaraging kernel (and a-priori profile, if available)